Current as of: December 30, 2024 - 11:21

 Is This Trip for You?

-This trip is graded Activity Level 2 (Leisurely/Moderate).
-For more on our trip gradings, visit our Activity Level Guidelines page.
+This trip is graded Activity Level 3 (Moderate).For more information on our trip gradings please visit the Activity Level Guidelines page.
+If you have any queries about the difficulty of the trip please do not hesitate to contact us.

 Much of this trip is touring by small bus, with plenty of stops.
 Iceland is bigger than many people expect, so there are some significant distances to travel.
 Overall, the trip covers around 1,550mi (2,500km) with an average of five hours per day travelling by bus.
 Days are long and busy with travel or site visits.